Things to do with Kids in Bermuda

 Mix in a pitcher with cracked ice and shake vigorously until the frothing head appears.
 Strain into cocktail glasses and let the fun begin!

 Fun Stuff to Do

 Captain Michael Baxter is the nicest person in the world.
 We had so much fun casting off the Ellen B. reef fishing.
 He has poles for six so everyone gets to handle their own rod and reel.
-We caught so many fish: chub, yellow tail, snapper, trigger fish, progy and jacks.
+We caught so many fish: chub, yellowtail, snapper, triggerfish, porgy, and jacks.
 We threw back a lot of the catch as some of these fish are not good eating plus we didn’t know what to do with the fish.
-If you are prepared, Captain Michael can tell you where to go to get your fish cooked for you (assuming you are in hotel without your own kitchen).
+If you are prepared, Captain Michael can tell you where to go to get your fish cooked for you (assuming you are in a hotel without your own kitchen).